This recipe for Triple Layer Chocolate Ganache Cake is so heavenly you will want to make it for any occasion.

 Step To Step Instructions

-In a medium mixing bowl, mix together flour, sugar, cocoa, baking soda, baking powder, and salt.
+Mix flour, sugar, cocoa, baking soda, baking powder, and salt in a medium mixing bowl.

 Add the eggs, buttermilk, coffee, melted butter, oil, and vanilla.